Tag Archives: Application Tips

 3. Life is full of uncertainties, and plans and circumstances can change.
 As a result, navigating a career requires you to be adaptable.
 Should the short-term goals that you provided above not materialize what alternative directions have you considered?

 This career goals essay asks for your plan in three parts.
 First, you should describe what you plan to do immediately after your MBA.
 Then you’ll explain the long-term vision for your career.
-Finally, Duke admits that many career paths are forged through circumstance, and asks you for Plan B.
+Finally, Duke admits that many career paths are forged through circumstance, and asks you for your Plan B.

 Think big picture and focus on the overall story trajectory.
 What would be the most logical (and interesting) progression from your current skill set and MBA education?
 How will your next step flow from the combination of those experiences?
 And your alternative path ideally isn’t a massive departure, but simply shows the areas you could see yourself exploring if your primary plan doesn’t materialize.
-For example, perhaps you are focused on becoming a marketing executive at a CPG company.
-If you don’t find the suitable position after Duke, maybe you would consider another industry for your career path.
-Think about your range of interests and go from there.
-Because you have limited space, you’ll have to boil your plans down in a clear statement of what you plan to do, but ideally any plans are supported by your resume, recommendations, and other essays.

 The “Team Fuqua” spirit and community is one of the things that sets The Duke MBA experience apart, and it is a concept that extends beyond the student body to include faculty, staff, and administration.
 When a new person joins the Admissions team, we ask that person to share with everyone in the office a list of “25 Random Things About Yourself.”
 As an Admissions team, we already know the new hire’s professional and academic background, so learning these “25 Random Things” helps us get to know someone’s personality, background, special talents, and more.

 In this spirit, the Admissions Committee also wants to get to know you–beyond the professional and academic achievements listed in your resume and transcript.
 You can share with us important life experiences, your likes/dislikes, hobbies, achievements, fun facts, or anything that helps us understand what makes you who you are.
 Share with us your list of “25 Random Things” about YOU.

 Coming up with 25 random things to list in this essay may seem daunting at first.
 To jumpstart your creative process you may want to brainstorm with friends and family about what is most interesting and memorable about you.
 Or keep a notebook with you to record thoughts as you go about work and personal activities.
-A themed list that ties into a bigger point may be effective, but resist the urge to package the list too perfectly.
-In the end, Duke is interested in who you actually are and how your life has unfolded until now.

-This essay is entirely focused on why the Duke MBA program is the right place for you specifically.
+Both of these essay question options are entirely focused on why the Duke MBA program is the right place for you specifically.
 This may be another opportunity to demonstrate your multi-dimensional personality as you explain which classes, clubs, and community activities most resonate with you.

 The best essays will be both specific and personal.
 While everyone benefits from a diverse alumni network, what specifically do you want to give and receive from your classmates?
 If you describe clubs and classes you are attracted to, also offer specific examples from your past experiences to show your consistent personal or professional passions.